MixedRealityToolkit/MixedRealityToolkit-MVG/org-docs/CHARTER.md

 Voting members may be added or removed by no less than 3/4 affirmative vote of the Steering Committee.
 The Steering Committee will appoint a Chair responsible for organizing Steering Committee activity.

-**2.2.1 Representation Guidelines*** Representation on the Steering Committee is evaluated by the sitting Steering Committee members based on the following guidelines.
+**2.2.1 Representation Guidelines**.
+Representation on the Steering Committee is evaluated by the sitting Steering Committee members based on the following guidelines.

 **Platform Holders** Platform holders are alotted two voting representatives and meet the following criteria.